voidlabs/mosaico.io/_posts/2015-12-15-gmail-android-tries-to-shrink-your-email.md

 <!--more-->

 Sometimes the results, using this method, **appear to be slightly different** depending on the device you're reading the email on: the stacked columns in three column layout may, apparently randomly, **go at 100% width**, while they have to maintain their max-width, that is far less than the device viewport one.
+This kind of behaviour was for the first time highlighted in a [Litmus community discussion](https://litmus.com/community/code/4410-gmail-app-stacked-column-width-woes-no-media-queries).
 Moreover, after other testing, we've discovered that **Gmail app for Android** - and not for IOS as far as we know - upon certain circumstances **strips width and min-width properties and add a “.munged” class** on tables, td and images.

 Trying to discover how and why this stripping and adding is done, we've found some answer directly in the **Android Unified Email source code**: